-Community Support
+Community Support/Sponsorships/Donations

-Target Population: Programs and services to support underserved, vulnerable, at-risk community members
+Target Population: Programs and services to support underserved, vulnerable, at-risk populations.

 Responsible Party: Tracy Ibbotson, M.Ed., Administrative Director of Community Health Benefits

 Community Partners: Any organization in the catchment area serving the target population and advancing the health and wellness goals as identified and outlined in this Implementation Strategy.